MichelleRahman21/capstone-backend-michelle/README.md

 ## Our Express API Template

 Now that we've taken a look at some simpler Express apps, let's see a real one!
-This repo includeds a copy of our `express-api-template`.
+This repo includeds a copy of our [express-api-template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).
 It's a minimal but full-featured Express API.
 It comes with token-based authentication, error handling, and a set of example routes for you to reference as you build your own routes.